 To set up workflows for the translation process within Contentstack, follow the below steps:

-- Create a workflow by navigating to the settings icon > Workflows > Add Workflow.
+- Create a workflow by hovering over the “settings” gear icon and clicking on Workflows

 - Add stages, as required.
 Add a translation-related stage, such as Send to Translation.

 Once the editor changes the workflow stage to “Send to Translation,” the webhook will be triggered and call the AWS Lambda function.